nichelicorn/JavaScript30/10 - Hold Shift and Check Checkboxes/README.md

 #### What did I learn?
 * Pseudocode is invaluable when attempting to problem-solve something new
 * MDN is my best friend
+* Wes came up with a *really* different solution to mine

 #### References
 * [JavaScript30](https://javascript30.com/)